JavaScript Minify: Minify JS Safely for Faster Loads

 Monitor processing time for large files.
 Large files take longer to process.
 Time gets displayed in milliseconds.
 This helps understand performance.

-Use Terser library for best results.
+Use the advanced minifier engine for best results.
 It provides better optimization.
 It handles complex code safely.
-Fallback works but is less optimal.
+The basic fallback works but is less optimal.
 This ensures reliable minification.

 Articles and guides to get more from this tool